MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/overview.md

 ## Why a single Azure Active Directory tenant is sufficient

-There are reasons you might require multiple Azure Active Directory tenants, but it's important to understand why a single Azure Active Directory tenant is typically sufficient and should be the default starting point for all organizations.
+There are reasons you might require multiple Azure Active Directory tenants, but it's important to understand why a single Azure Active Directory tenant is typically sufficient.
+It should be the default starting point for all organizations.

 Use your existing corporate Azure Active Directory tenant for Azure subscriptions for the best productivity and collaboration experience across the platform.